 Hazards Risks Who is harmed?
 What are you doing all ready?
 Further Action?
 Actioned by who?
-Date

-Relationships Poor Line management relationships

-Promoting positive working

-to avoid conflict and dealing with Poor working relationships
+Date Relationships Poor Line management relationships Promoting positive working to avoid conflict and dealing with unacceptable behaviour Poor working relationships Bullying and harrassment Blame culture Sexual / racial harrassment Working with the public and dealing with complaints

-unacceptable D. II.
-Social Incomentation

-behaviour Bullying and harrassment

-Blame culture

-Sexual / racial harrassment

-Working with the public and dealng with complaints

 Hazards Risks Who is harmed?
 What are you doing all ready?
 Further Action?
 Actioned by who?
 Date

-Role Understanding their role within the organisation, and ensuring no conflicting roles Job roles arent defined and additional duties are often added to peoples roles.
+Role Understanding their role within the organisation, and ensuring no Job roles arent defined and additional duties are often added to peoples roles.
 Over worked, understaffed, acting up into higher roles.

-Lone working
+conflicting roles Lone working

 Under staffed.

 Poor staff retention and recruitment

 Redundancy

 Lack of definition of organisational goals

 No support / training, skills development

 Workers don't feel valued in the work place